 Insurance dismemberment, long-term care, short-term disability, and long-term disability.
 The life, accidental death and dismemberment, and disability programs are administered by CIGNA.
 The long-term care benefit is administered by UNUM.
-With the exception of short- term disability, which is self-funded, all such insurance plans are fully insured, meaning the Debtors pay the applicable insurance carriers a set premium on a monthly basis, and the carrier pays the Employees' claims according to the applicable policy terms.
+With the exception of short-term disability, which is self-funded, all such insurance plans are fully insured, meaning the Debtors pay the applicable insurance carriers a set premium on a monthly basis, and the carrier pays the Employees' claims according to the applicable policy terms.
 The Debtors estimate that the average monthly cost of these insurance programs is \$29,500.
 Retirement Savings Plan The Debtors maintain, for all eligible full-time U.S. Employees, a qualified defined contribution plan that meets the requirements of sections 401(a) and 401(k) of the Internal Revenue Code (the "Employee Retirement Plan") administered by Milliman Benefits, as follows: Generally, eligible Employees can contribute eligible compensation, through payroll deductions, on a pre-tax basis, up to the limits imposed on those contributions under the Employee Retirement Plan and Internal Revenue Code.
 In 2014, Employees contributed approximately \$1.9 million to the Employee Retirement Plan.
 Employees are eligible to receive a matching employer contribution of up to 4% of eligible earnings.
 In addition, the Debtors are required to make a yearly contribution to the Employee Retirement Plan of 3% of eligible earnings (the "Yearly Contribution").
-Unless notice is provided at least thirty days in advance of the new plan year, the Yearly Contribution becomes mandatory and is generally made during the first quarter of the next calendar year (i.e., the 2015 contributions to the Employee Retirement Plan total \$81,000.
-As of the Petition Date, the Debtors estimate that their outstanding obligations on account of matching contributions to the Yearly Contribution for 2015 will not be due until 2016. \$6,000 \$6,000
+Unless notice is provided at least thirty days in advance of the new plan year, the Yearly Contribution becomes mandatory and is generally made during the first quarter of the next calendar year (i.e., the 2015 contribution will not be made until the first quarter of 2016).
+The Debtors' average monthly matching contributions to the Employee Retirement Plan total \$81,000.
+As of the Petition Date, the Debtors estimate that their outstanding obligations on account of matching contributions total approximately \$6,000.
+The Yearly Contribution for 2014 has already been made and the Yearly Contribution for 2015 will not be due until 2016. \$6,000 \$6,000